techidaily/site-win11/source/_posts/navigate-to-buy-adobe-reader-in-microsoft-store.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2137379/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Why You Should Download Adobe Reader From the Microsoft Store

+ You'll agree that there's nothing easier than getting the Adobe Reader straight from the Microsoft Store on your PC.
+Ease of use and faster updates are but a few of the [many reasons why you should download apps via the Microsoft Store](https://www.makeuseof.com/reasons-download-apps-microsoft-store/) on your Windows 11 PC.

+ Also, getting the Adobe Reader from the Microsoft Store would mean being able to access the app across all of your Windows devices.
+You just need to use the same Microsoft account across each device.

 ## Other Safe Places to Download Adobe Reader Onto Your Windows 11 PC